 As a rough rule of thumb, dried beans double in weight and volume when cooked.
-So to make the same sized recipe as here as I do soak 125g or 3/4 of a cup of beans and then cook them.
+So to make the same-sized recipe as here as I do soak 125g or 3/4 of a cup of beans and then cook them.

 What is tomato Passata?

 Depending on where you are in the world what you have access to in terms of tomatoes varies.
 Passata is classically pureed “uncooked” sieved tomatoes.
-It is available and labeled passata in much of Europe.
+It is available and labelled passata in much of Europe.

 If you are in the US or Canada you will likely find that the cooked version is called tomato puree.
 Puree is typically a tomato concentrate in Europe.

-You can make passata from tinned tomatoes by passing them through a sieve to get rid of the seeds.
+At a push, you can make passata from tinned tomatoes by passing them through a sieve to get rid of the seeds.